-When it comes to holiday or party canapés, it doesn’t get more classic, than pretty and chic Russian blini.
+When it comes to holiday or party canapés, this Russian gluten-free blini recipe is definitely a keeper.

 As much as I love the classic blini recipe, this year I've been experimenting on an upgraded allergy-friendly version, and I'm so happy with the result!

 These gluten-free blini have a nice bubbly texture and a slightly nutty flavour, they taste just as good * if not even better * as the original version.